squer-solutions/gatsby-plugin-open-graph-images/README.md

 ## How to use

-The creation of Open Graph images is created by `createOpenGraphImage()` within your `gatsby-node.js` file.
+The creation of Open Graph images is done by `createOpenGraphImage()` within your `gatsby-node.js` file.

 ```js
 exports.createPages = async ({ actions }) => {